2015 Garland tornado: Tornado summary

-The tornado first touched down at 6:46 p.m.
+The tornado first touched down on December 26, 2015, at 6:46 p.m.
 CST, on East Tripp Road north of US 80 west of Sunnyvale in Dallas County.
 The tornado produced minor roof damage to two homes in this area, and a power pole was knocked down near the tornado's initial touchdown point.
 The National Weather Service determined that the damage in this area was consistent with an EF0-strength tornado.
 Heading in a northeastward direction, the tornado began to slowly widen as it moved through mainly empty lots, although some EF0 damage occurred.
 After crossing Hearthstone Drive, the tornado rapidly strengthened to EF2 intensity.
 Several homes suffered severe roof and exterior wall damage, including some homes that were partially unroofed, vehicles were damaged, fences were knocked down, and trees were snapped.
 The tornado then weakened to EF1 intensity as it crossed Eagles Crest Drive, continuing to inflict roof damage to homes and damaging trees.
 The tornado then crossed Town East Boulevard and moved through unpopulated fields and wooded areas.
 There were few damage indicators in this area and an EF0 rating was given along this portion of the track.

 After crossing Barnes Bridge Road, the tornado rapidly intensified to EF2 strength and struck the Plantation Place Dallas RV Park.
 Several RVs were severely damaged, including some that were flipped and others that were obliterated, including at least one destroyed RV that was thrown into a pond in the park.
 Vehicles were tossed and trees were damaged in the area as well.
 The tornado then entered the southeastern part of Garland and further intensified to EF3 strength briefly on Christina Lane.
 Several homes suffered extensive damage with roofs partially or completely removed and exterior walls damaged or knocked down.
 One unanchored home was swept off its foundation, while another saw more than half of the structure collapse.
 Vehicles were thrown and damaged, including a pickup truck that had its bed partially lifted off its axle and a box truck that was knocked over, a light pole was bent to the ground, and more trees and fences were damaged or knocked down.
 The tornado then weakened but remained strong as it continued northeastward at EF2 strength as it passed through residential areas.
 Many homes suffered severe roof and exterior wall damage, including some homes that were partially to completely unroofed and/or had exterior walls knocked down, and trees were damaged or snapped.